State and federal money doesn’t follow the need, it follows the numbers.

 Fill out the paper form using blue or black ink.
 This form was sent to residents in March by the U.S. Census Bureau.

 Call 844-330-2020 (English) or 844-468-2020 (Spanish)

 Each process is expected to take between 3-10 minutes, depending on how many people live in each household.
 The Census does not require an ID.
 The most important aspect of filling out the Census is to record your address correctly.

 Each resident is reminded the Census is not allowed, by law, to share any personal identifying information with any agency or organization.

 The U.S. Census Bureau sent several reminders in March to each resident.
 In past years, if a household had not filled out the Census, a Census worker would conduct door-to door visits to encourage the response rate.
 Due to the Coronavirus pandemic, those workers have been sidelined as well as Census workers who would normally attend community and special events.

-Currently, South Carolina is tied with Hawaii at 39th in its response ranking.
-South Carolina has a 55.9% response rate, Beaufort County’s response rate is 46.4% and Bluffton’s response rate is 61.3% according to a June 15, 2020 data sheet from the U.S. Census Bureau.
+Currently, South Carolina is ranked 40th in its response ranking.
+South Carolina has a 57.2% response rate; Beaufort County’s response rate is 47.3% and Bluffton’s response rate is 62.4% according to early August figures by the U.S. Census.